Do you have any questions? Phone us: +30 6947408753 or email: info@key2learn.org

 Exercising on a regular basis helps students deal with stress and builds confidence.
 The act of

-• Speak up – Every student needs to be encouraged to voice their opinions and concerns in
+moving around puts students in control of their health and well-being. - Speak up – Every student needs to be encouraged to voice their opinions and concerns in

 classes and on campus.
 If students feel safe and respected as students, they are less likely to